intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ```bash
 export SPARK_HOME=/path/to/spark # the folder path where you extract the Spark package
 ```
-* Install all the dependency files that BigDL required (please refer to prepare environment part) on the node which could install conda;
+* Install all the dependency files that BigDL required (please refer to prepare environment part), pack the Conda environment to an archive and send it to the Spark driver on a different node which could use conda;
-* Pack the conda environment to an archive on the node with conda then send it to the driver node;
 * Download and unzip a BigDL assembly package from [BigDL Release Page](https://bigdl.readthedocs.io/en/latest/doc/release.html), set the unzipped BigDL file path as `${BIGDL_HOME}`;
 * Set environment variables `${SPARK_VERSION}` and `${BIGDL_VERSION}` as the version in your environment.